ramenguy99/xpg/ROADMAP.md

         - If the upload is performance critical we can have an helper that the user can check if device mapped memory is available and then decide for himself.
         - Maybe also think about helpers for copy queue at the same time
+    - [ ] Cleanup command buffers, queues, sync commands and frame API.
+See what is the shared functionality and if we can improve this a bit.
 - [ ] Clean examples
     - [x] Headless graphics and compute
     - [x] Minimal